ireaneus/CDI/PersonalStatement.md

 - **Scripture References**:
   - *Psalm 139:7-10* – "Where can I go from Your Spirit?
 Or where can I flee from Your presence?"
   - *Proverbs 16:9* – "The mind of man plans his way, but the Lord directs his steps."

 ---

-### **Eschatology (End Times)**
-I believe in a **pre-tribulation rapture**, a **literal seven-year tribulation**, followed by Christ’s **1,000-year reign** on earth.
-These events will culminate in the final judgment and the new heaven and new earth, where believers will dwell with God forever.
-- **Scripture References**:
-  - *1 Thessalonians 4:16-17* – "The dead in Christ will rise first... we who are alive will be caught up."
-  - *Revelation 20:1-3* – "And He laid hold of the dragon... and bound him for a thousand years."
-  - *Revelation 6-19* – Describes the seven-year tribulation.

----